Azure/bicep/docs/decompiling.md

 You can use this command to get to a starting point for Bicep authoring.
 Note that because there is no guaranteed conversion from JSON to Bicep, decompilation may fail, or you may be left with errors/warnings in the generated Bicep file to fix up.
 See [Limitations](#limiations) for some details of what is not currently possible.

+You can also use the "Decompile" button in the [Bicep Playground](https://aka.ms/bicepdemo)

 ## Exporting a resource group
 You can pass an exported template directly to the `bicep decompile` command to effectively export a resource group to a `.bicep` file.